+Interpretation
-Interpretation 5.
-Unless the context otherwise requires, in these rules: "Eligible Premises" means premises that could be: (a) supplied with water by a water supply licensee with a retail or restricted retail authorisation; or (b) provided with sewerage services by a sewerage licensee with a retail authorisation.

-• "Mogden formula" means the following formula:

-Charge per unit of effluent = R + [(V + Bv) or M] + B(Ot/Os) + S(St/Ss)7 where:

-R = reception and conveyance charge [p/m3]

-V = primary treatment (volumetric) charge [p/m3]

-Bv = additional volume charge if there is biological treatment [p/m3]

-M = treatment and disposal charge where effluent goes to sea outfall [p/m3]

-B = biological oxidation of settled sewage charge [p/kg]

-Ot = Chemical oxygen demand (COD) of effluent after one hour quiescent settlement at ph 7

-Os = Chemical oxygen demand (COD) of crude sewage one hour quiescent settlement

-S = treatment and disposal of primary sewage sludge charge [p/kg]

-St = total suspended solids of effluent at ph 7 [mg/litre]

-Ss = total suspended solids of crude sewage [mg/litre];

-- "rateable value charge" means a charge fixed wholly or partly by reference to a rating valuation list or otherwise determined, whether directly or indirectly, by reference to any value or other amount specified at any time in such a list or which purports to be so fixed or determined; - "rating valuation list" means a list which is or has at any time been maintained, for the purposes of rating, under section 41 of the Local Government Finance Act 1988, section 67 of the General Rate Act 1967 or any other enactment; - "service" includes, but is not limited to, the supply of water; - "small companies" means the following companies: - (a) any company holding an appointment as a relevant undertaker where the conditions of that appointment limit changes that can be fixed under a charges scheme under section 143 of the Water Industry Act 1991 by reference to the charges fixed by one or more other relevant undertakers; and - (b) Cholderton and District Water Company Limited. - "special agreement" means an agreement to which section 142(2)(b) of the Water Industry Act 1991 applies; - "unmetered wholesale charges" means a charge for services that is not based on measured quantities of volume to any extent; and - wholesale charges" means the charges that may be imposed by: - (a) a water undertaker under a section 66D agreement where a water supply licensee with a retail authorisation or a restricted retail authorisation is a party to that agreement; and
+5. Unless the context otherwise requires, in these rules: "Charging Arrangements" has the meaning given in the Charging Rules for New Connection Services (English Undertakers); • "Charging Rules for New Connection Services (English Undertakers)" means the rules issued by the Water Services Regulation Authority under sections 51CD, 105ZF and 144ZA of the Water Industry Act 1991 in December 2016, as amended from time to time; "Eligible Premises" means premises that could be: (a) supplied with water by a water supply licensee with a retail or restricted retail authorisation; or (b) provided with sewerage services by a sewerage licensee with a retail authorisation.
+"Mogden Formula" means the following formula: Charge per unit of effluent = R + [(V + Bv) or M] + B(Ot/Os) + S(St/Ss)7 where: R = reception and conveyance charge [p/m3] V = primary treatment (volumetric) charge [p/m3] Bv = additional volume charge if there is biological treatment [p/m3] M = treatment and disposal charge where effluent goes to sea outfall [p/m3] B = biological oxidation of settled sewage charge [p/kg] Ot = Chemical oxygen demand (COD) of effluent after one hour quiescent settlement at pH 7 Os = Chemical oxygen demand (COD) of crude sewage one hour quiescent settlement settlement S = treatment and disposal of primary sewage sludge charge [p/kg] St = total suspended solids of effluent at ph 7 [mg/litre] Ss = total suspended solids of crude sewage [mg/litre]; "Rateable Value Charge" means a charge fixed wholly or partly by reference to a rating valuation list or otherwise determined, whether directly or indirectly, by reference to any value or other amount specified at any time in such a list or which purports to be so fixed or determined; • "Rating Valuation List " means a list which is or has at any time been maintained, for the purposes of rating, under section 41 of the Local Government Finance Act 1988, section 67 of the General Rate Act 1967 or any other enactment; • "service" includes, but is not limited to, the supply of water; • "Small Companies" means any company holding an appointment as a relevant undertaker where the conditions of that appointment limit changes that can be fixed under a charges scheme under section 143 of the Water Industry Act 1991 by reference to the charges fixed by one or more other relevant undertakers.